 I guess I am more inclined to know a lot about mental health now that I am experiencing one.
 Honestly, it is not that easy to accept it, but I know I can get over this in denial feeling eventually.
 Because once I finally understand all the necessary information about this severe depression I have, I might be able to push myself towards a healthy recovery.

 Borderline personality disorder (BPD) is a condition characterized by intense mood swings and impulsive behavior.
-Although similar to depression and other behavioral disorders, BPD is different.
-Individuals who may have it may engage in risky and destructive behavior.
+Although similar to depression and other behavioral issues, BPD is different.
+Individuals who may have borderline personality disorder may engage in risky and destructive behavior.

-People diagnosed with BPD are prone to self-harm.
+People diagnosed with the disorder are prone to self-harm.
 Substance abuse, bodily harm, or even binge eating are common manifestations as well as sudden bursts of emotions such as intense anger and sadness.

-Left untreated, BPD can be debilitating and negatively impact life.
+Left untreated, the mental illness can be debilitating and negatively impact life.
 Relationship problems are common due to over-dependency and the development of toxic behavior.

 Some cases even show paranoia caused by fluctuating moods.
-Overall, BPD can be destructive and harmful to patients and people around them.
+Overall, The condition can be destructive and harmful to patients and the people around them.

-Despite these effects, BPD can get effective treatment through a specialized combination of medication and psychotherapy.
-Treatments for BPD focus on understanding the condition and reducing impulsive actions.
+Despite these effects, the disorder can get effective treatment through a specialized combination of medication and psychotherapy.
+Treatments for borderline personality disorder focus on understanding the condition and reducing impulsive actions.

 Therapy is impactful in allowing patients to manage their emotions.
-People with BPD can live happy and meaningful lives with help from these guided treatment plans.
+People with BPD can live happy and meaningful lives with the help of these guided treatment plans.

-Are you seeking help for you or a loved one with BPD?
+Are you seeking help for yourself or a loved one with BPD?
 Here are the frequently asked questions about therapy that might help.

 What is the best therapy for a borderline personality disorder?

-Dialectical behavioral therapy is the most common type of treatment to address borderline personality disorder (BPD).
+Dialectical behavioral therapy is the most common type of treatment to address BPD.
 It is a cognitive behavioral therapy aiming to teach patients how to regulate emotions and tolerate stress.

 This type of treatment applies to individual and group therapy.
 In group dialectical behavioral therapy, you will undergo meditation, muscle relaxation, problem-solving, and breath training.

-Through cognitive-behavioral therapies such as dialectical and schema-focused therapy, you will learn how to react healthily to your thoughts and emotions.
+You will learn how to react healthily to your thoughts and emotions through cognitive-behavioral therapies such as dialectical and schema-focused therapy.
 Psychodynamic therapy is also helpful in changing unhealthy patterns of behavior developed in early childhood.

 How long is the treatment for a borderline personality disorder?

-Psychotherapy spans 1 to 3 years for the successful treatment of Borderline Personality Disorder.
-This disorder requires a lot of work, as it deals with the interior workings of your brain.
-It may take a long time to manage, monitor, and reduce BPD symptoms, but it is possible to treat them.
+Psychotherapy spans 1 to 3 years for the successful treatment of BPD.
+This condition requires a lot of work, as it deals with the interior workings of your brain.
+It may take a long time to manage, monitor, and reduce borderline personality disorder symptoms, but it is possible to treat them.

-What triggers a person with a borderline personality disorder?
+What triggers a person with Borderline Personality Disorder?

-Feelings or situations of rejection and abandonment trigger BPD.
+Feelings or situations of rejection and abandonment trigger borderline personality disorder.
 These situations may arise from relationship issues or random memories of child abuse.

 When exposed to conditions evoking these feelings, they tend to feel intense fear and anger.
 These reactions then lead to impulsive actions, self-harm, and suicide ideations.

-A person with BPD is caring and affectionate.
+A person with a borderline personality disorder is caring and affectionate.
 However, they can sometimes give too much or too little, making their love unhealthy or toxic at times.